Model aircraft: Control line (F2)

 The mechanic stands at a pit area outside the marked flight circle.
 The engine is started and the model released on the start signal.
-For refuelling, the pilot will operate a fuel shutoff by a quick down elevator movement after the planned number of laps so that the model can approach the mechanic at optimum speed, of around 50 km/h.
-The mechanic will catch the model by the wing, fill the tank from a pressurized can by a hose and finger valve, then restart the engine by flicking the propeller with his finger.
+For refueling, the pilot operates a fuel shutoff by a quick down elevator movement after the planned number of laps so that the model can approach the mechanic at optimum speed, of around 50 km/h.
+The mechanic catches the model by the wing, fill the tank from a pressurized can by a hose and finger valve, then restart the engine by flicking the propeller with his finger.
 A pitstop generally takes less than three seconds.

 The course is 10 km, with 100 laps.
-Flying speeds are around 200 km/h, which means that the pilots will turn one lap in roughly 1.8 seconds.
-Line pull due to centrifugal force is 85 N. An overtaking model will be steered over the heads of the competing pilots of slower models.
+Flying speeds are around 200 km/h, which means that the pilots turn one lap in roughly 1.8 seconds.
+Line pull due to centrifugal force is 85 N. An overtaking model is steered over the heads of the competing pilots of slower models.

 After two rounds of elimination heats, the 6, 9 or 12 fastest teams enter two semifinal rounds, and the three fastest teams in the semifinals go to the final, which is run over the double course.
 Single cylinder two-stroke Diesel compression ignition engines designed for this purpose of up to 2.5 cc are used.
 At the world championship level it is common for competitors design and build their own engines.
 Output power approaches 0.8 hp at 25,000 rpm.

-F2D – CL Combat
+F2D – control line combat

 CLASS F2D - Control Line Combat Model Aircraft - Two pilots compete, with four mechanics in the pit.
-The aircraft are light and very stubby so as to manoeuvre quickly in the air.
+The aircraft are light and stubby so as to maneuver quickly in the air.
 Each has a 2.5 m crepe paper streamer attached to the rear of the aircraft by a 3 m string.
-Each pilot only attacks the other aircraft's streamer, to attempt to cut it with their propeller or wing.
+Each pilot attacks only the other aircraft's streamer, to attempt to cut it with their propeller or wing.
 Each cut scores 100 points.
 Each second the model is in the air scores a point and the match runs for 4 minutes from the starter's signal.
 At the almost 200 km/h speeds of the aircraft, mistakes often lead to crash damage so two aircraft are permitted for each match.
-The mechanics are prepared for crashes and will quickly start the second aircraft and transfer the streamer to the reserve model before launching.
+The mechanics are prepared for crashes and quickly start the second aircraft and transfer the streamer to the reserve model before launching.
 The action is so fast that an observer may miss the cuts of the streamers.
 A second loss eliminates a competitor, and the last pilot still flying wins.